-Sarah will be bred to Relevantus for an ET foal in 2021.
-She will also be bred to carry to Diamonts Legacy.
-We are thrilled to be able to breed these crosses and look forward to the results!
+Sarah will be bred in 2022.
+We are thrilled to be able to breed her and look forward to the results!

 In 2004, the fabulous Ustinov was the champion of the KWPN Stallion Show.
 He showed his extreme jumping qualities, athletic ability and outstanding hindleg technique at free jumping.
 Characteristics with which his offspring are also often blessed.
 Under Caroline Müller the very careful Libero H son proved his qualities in the sport up to international 1.50m level and Ustinov also has a good reputation as a sire.
 For that reason he received the keur predicate of the KWPN in 2015.